josefdaly/ActiveQueryLite/README.md

 Active Record Lite is an Object Relational Mapper built following the Active Record architectural pattern, particularly the implementation found in Ruby on Rails.
 Active Record Lite is a streamlined means by which to model and associate database tables.
-For a demonstration download the repo and run `rake demo_console`, from the root folder.
+For a demonstration, download the repo and run `rake demo_console`, from the root folder.
 The demo schema has a table of lists and a table of todos in a one to many relationship.

 ## SQLObject